 And we urge you, brothers and sisters, warn those who are idle and disruptive, encourage the disheartened, help the weak, be patient with everyone.
 1 Thessalonians 5:14

-If you’re a Cell Group leader, you’re goal is to help create environments where people in your group can experience life change together.
+If you’re a Community Group leader, you’re goal is to help create environments where people in your group can experience life change together.
 But what happens when there are some in the group that seem to resist?
 What happens when you don’t get along well with someone in the group?
 What about someone that just has one of those challenging personalities?
 Here are some ideas that may help as you lead people that might require extra patience.

 Someone Who Talks Too Much